-We derive a substantial portion of our revenue from a limited number of products, particularly our 250-900 kVA UPS product family.
-These UPS products are also an integral component part of many of our newer products such as PowerHouse and our infrastructure solutions.
+We derive a substantial portion of our revenue from a limited number of products, particularly our 250-900 kVA product family.
 We expect these products to continue to account for a large percentage of our revenues in the near term.
 Continued market acceptance of these products is therefore critical to our future success.
 Our future success will also depend in part on our ability to reduce our dependence on these few products by developing and introducing new products and product or feature enhancements in a timely manner.
-Specifically, our ability to capture significant market share depends on our ability to develop and market extensions to our existing product lines at higher and lower power range offerings and as containerized solutions.
-We are currently investing significant amounts to finalize development of our next-generation UPS product and to broaden our product portfolio.
-Even if we are able to develop and commercially introduce new products and enhancements, they may not achieve market acceptance and the revenue generated from these new products and enhancements may not offset the costs, which would substantially impair our revenue, profitability and overall financial prospects.
-Successful product development and market acceptance of our existing and future products depend on a number of factors, including:
+Specifically, our ability to capture significant market share depends on our ability to develop and market extensions to our existing UPS product line at higher and lower power range offerings and as containerized solutions.
+Even if we are able to develop and commercially introduce new products and enhancements, they may not achieve market acceptance, which would substantially impair our revenue, profitability and overall financial prospects.
+Successful product development and market acceptance of our existing and future products depend on a number of factors including:

-- changing requirements of customers; - accurate prediction of market and technical requirements; - timely completion and introduction of new designs; - quality, price and performance of our products; - availability, quality, price and performance of competing products and technologies; - our customer service and support capabilities and responsiveness; - successful development of our relationships with existing and potential customers; and - changes in technology, industry standards or end-user preferences.
+- changing requirements of customers; - accurate prediction of market and technical requirements; - · timely completion and introduction of new designs; - quality, price and performance of our products; - availability, quality, price and performance of competing products and technologies; - · our customer service and support capabilities and responsiveness; - successful development of our relationships with existing and potential customers; and - · changes in technology, industry standards or end-user preferences.